Have you ever wondered about starting your own business as a student in Maastricht?

-- You have to register your startup in the register of the Chamber of Commerce.
-Only with this registration you are allowed to start a business;
+- You have to register your startup with the Chamber of Commerce.
+Only with this registration are you allowed to start a business;

-- You need a VAT-number (BTW nummer) and you have to file your expenses periodically at the Tax Agency.
+- You need a VAT-number (BTW nummer) and you have to file your expenses periodically at the Tax Agency (Belastingdienst).
 They will calculate the amount of tax you have to pay;

 - You need to open a business account at your local bank;